 - Assess patient’s overall condition.

 - Establish an intravenous (IV) line.

-- U / kg of Insulin, pulsed at 10 pulses/hour over 1 hour is administered by the Bionica Microdose specialty pump programmed for the concentration, frequency and duration of pulses, and rest intervals.
+- U / kg of Insulin, pulsed at 10 pulses/hour over 1 hour is administered by the Bionica Microdose Infusion Device programmed for the concentration, frequency and duration of pulses, and rest intervals.

 - The metabolic measurement is performed at the beginning and end of each one hour treatment to measure success of treatment and adjust the amount of insulin and glucose.
 Glucose levels are taken every 30 minutes or more frequently as medically indicated in patients with a tendency for hypoglycemia.